 There are many factors that you may need to consider if you are renting.
 The possibility of moving again, restrictions on developing garden beds and keeping the garden low cost are all contributing factors for renters.

 Raised garden beds are a great option if you have the room.
-Pre-fabricated raised beds may be placed on lawn or hard surfaces and taken with you when you leave.
+Pre-fabricated raised beds may be placed on lawn or hard surfaces and taken with you if you leave.
 Half wine barrels can also be used as raised garden beds, and are great for growing salad leaves, Asian greens and herbs.
 Dwarf fruit and citrus trees are easily grown in large pots and wine barrels.
+Handy hint: When you are moving – move your pots and planters first, otherwise they can be left behind in the exhaustion of moving…

 If you don’t want to spend too much money on your rented garden then there are many ways to cut costs.
 Cuttings of perennial herbs and shrubs can be taken from friends and family.
 Herbs such as rosemary, lavender, sage, thyme and oregano can all be successfully propagated from cuttings.
 Buy seed instead of seedlings and you will get hundreds of seeds for the price of a punnet of seedlings.
 Seed can then be saved from your garden for many years and taken with you when you leave.
 Easy to save vegetable seeds include tomatoes, beans, broad beans, peas, spring onions and pumpkins.